blanana/twitchplays/README.md

 - add the command

 with mouse movement:
-- add a new tme_value limit and pixel calculation to main.py (optional)
+- add a new time_value limit and pixel calculation to main.py (optional)
 - add the command

 without time_value: